anulav2/hid-sp18-513/tutorial/ssh-port-forwarding.md

 relayed.
 Because the connection is encrypted, SSH tunneling is useful for
 transmitting information that uses an unencrypted protocol.

-## Types of Port Forwarding
-There are three types of SSH Port Forwarding :

-	* Local Port Forwarding: Connections from the SSH client are forwarded via the SSH server, then to a destination server

-	* Remote port forwarding: Connections from the SSH server are forwarded via the SSH client, then to a destination server

-	* Dynamic port forwarding: connections from various programs are forwarded via the SSH client, then via the SSH server, and finally to several destination servers

 ## Prerequisites
   * Before you begin, you need to check if forwarding is allowed on the SSH server you will connect to.
   * You also need to have a SSH client on the computer you are working on.